 Investment managers advise clients on how to invest and manage their portfolios to maximize returns.

 There are a variety of other career paths in investment banking that aren’t finance-specific, though.
-As with any large organization, banks need support staff like engineers and information technology specialists to keep things running smoothly.
-Banks also need office managers, secretaries, and assistants to facilitate office workflow.
+As with any large organization, investment banks need support staff like engineers and information technology specialists to keep things running smoothly.
+Investment banks also need office managers, secretaries, and assistants to facilitate office workflow.

 How to Get Into Investment Banking